 We will be hosting two workshops to consider Repairs service and service delivery in general.

-Developing an action plan
+Developing an action plan and taking it forward

 Addressing Stigma in Social Housing is currently at this stage